-Stosur upsets Kerber, Strycova beats Konta in Brisbane
+Collins oust Svitolina, Stosur upsets Kerber in Brisbane

-BRISBANE, Australia (AP) — Sam Stosur won the 2011 U.S. Open and reached the final of the French Open in 2010 but has never been beyond the second round at the Brisbane International, an event close to home.
+The 26-year-old American finished last year at No. 31 in the rankings, posting five top 20 wins in the season.
+She has added another one already after dismantling the sixth-ranked Svitolina, who was runner-up at last year’s season-ending WTA Finals and reached the semifinals at Wimbledon and the U.S. Open.

+Collins will play either Donna Vekic or qualifier Yulia Putintseva in the next round, and possibly 2011 U.S. Open champion Sam Stosur after that.

-As a wild-card entry in her 10th appearance at the tournament, Stosur upset three-time major champion Angelique Kerber 7-6 (5), 7-6 (4) on Monday to reach the second round.
-She hasn’t won her opening match in Brisbane since 2016.
+The 35-year-old Stosur, a wild-card entry in her 10th appearance at the tournament in her home state, upset Kerber 7-6 (5), 7-6 (4) to advance beyond the first round in Brisbane for the first time since 2016.

-“That was a great match for me,” the 35-year-old Stosur said.
-“It’s great to get a win and start the year like this.”
+“That’s exactly the start anyone wants is to win their first one.
+I’m very, very happy with that win over Angie,” Stosur said.
+“It’s probably my first top-20 win in a little while, so to come out and play well … it was great feeling.”

-Stosur was up a break in the first set before Kerber rallied and got within two points of clinching it, racing to a 5-1 lead in the tiebreaker.
-On a stadium court — the main arena is reserved for the ATP Cup, which is running concurrently in Brisbane until Wednesday — Stosur won the next six points.
+Stosur led 5-2 and had a chance to serve for the first set before Kerber rallied and won five straight games, then get within two points of clinching it when she took a 5-1 lead in the tiebreaker.
+On a stadium court — the main arena is reserved for the ATP Cup, which is running concurrently in Brisbane until Wednesday — Stosur won the next six points to regain momentum.

 There were no breaks of serve in the second set, and Stosur controlled the tiebreaker this time.
-The win ended a run of four losses to former No. 1-ranked Kerber and improved her record to 6-4 in their head-to-head meetings.
+The win ended a run of four losses to former No. 1-ranked Kerber, a three-time major champion, and improved her record to 6-4 in their head-to-head meetings.

 Barbora Strycova beat seventh-seeded Johanna Konta 6-2, 3-6, 6-3 and Americans Alison Riske and Sofia Kenin opened with wins.
 Riske beat Karolina Muchova 6-4, 6-2 and Kenin beat Anastasija Sevastova 7-6 (1), 6-4.